b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — Brigham Young, Word of Wisdom, Journal of Discourses 12 [https://scriptures.byu.edu/#:t1d4c9:j12](https://scriptures.byu.edu/#:t1d4c9:j12)

-While I haven't found a quote to back up the claim that it was the Lion of the Lord himself, Brigham Young who solidified this teaching into a hard and fast doctrine, I can find a direct quote of him saying "look, don't just throw out all liquids that aren't room-temperature tap water.
+While I haven't found a quote to back up the claim that it was the Lion of the Lord himself, Brigham Young who solidified this teaching into a hard and fast doctrine, I can find this direct quote of him saying "look, don't just throw out all liquids that aren't room-temperature tap water.
 Maybe get a cuppa *once in a while*, but know your limits and boundaries."
 Or, in other words, *be wise*.
 That's kind of the whole point of a revelatory *word of wisdom*.

 &nbsp;